BITalinoWorld/python-lab-guides/BITalino Hands-on/README.md

 Use this code in Spyder or in a Jupyter notebook (a detailed notebook version of this script can be seen at [LoadFile_steps.ipynb](detailed/LoadFile_steps.ipynb)).

-**IMPORTANT NOTE:** In the `SampleEMG.txt` file EMG data was recorded using the BITalino analog input A1, which corresponds to column 6 on file; given that Python using zero-based numbering for indexing the data matrix is being sliced in column 5 (i.e. `data[:,5]`).
-Information about the content of the files recorded using OpenSignals (r)evolution can be found at: http://forum.bitalino.com/viewtopic.php?f=15&t=481&p=1553#p1553
+**IMPORTANT NOTE:** In the `SampleEMG.txt` file, EMG data was recorded using the BITalino analog input A1, which corresponds to column 6 of the file; given that Python uses zero-based numbering for indexing, the data matrix is being sliced in column 5 (i.e. `data[:,5]`).
+Further information about the content of the files recorded using OpenSignals (r)evolution can be found at: http://forum.bitalino.com/viewtopic.php?f=15&t=481&p=1553#p1553

 ![bar](images/bitalinobar.jpg)
 ## 3. Post-Processing a Signal <a name="process"></a>

-Based on the previous code, process the EMG signal to compute the envelope of the EMG (smooth the abs of the signal after removing the mean)
+Based on the previous code, another experience you can do is to compute the envelope of the EMG signal (i.e. smooth the absolute of the signal after removing the mean).

-You can use python script [ProcessFile.py](ProcessFile.py).
-This script loads an EMG signal sample in order to remove its baseline and apply a low-pass filter to it:
+To facilitate this task, you can use Python script [ProcessFile.py](ProcessFile.py), which loads an EMG signal sample in order to remove its baseline and apply a low-pass filter to it:

 ```
 %matplotlib inline
 from pylab import *